 - Going missing

 - Engagement in offending

 - Disengagement from education

 - Using drugs or alcohol

 - Unexplained gifts/money

 - Repeat concerns about sexual health

 - Decline in emotional wellbeing

 All suspected or actual cases of CSE are a Safeguarding concern in which Child Protection procedures will be followed; this will include a referral to the police.
-If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Lead/s within the School.
+If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Lead within the federation.